Payment defaults increase hints at a rise in insolvencies in 2020

 Key takeaways for the year to come

 As the recent collapse of popular Australian businesses has shown, no business is immune to the difficult economic climate.
 The big increases in payment defaults and court actions indicate trying times ahead for small and big businesses alike.
+Read about how the retail industry has fared this quarter.

 The best solution?